John Green: Paper Towns and collaborative works

 Green moved back to Indianapolis in June 2007 when Sarah began a position as a curator of contemporary art at the Indianapolis Museum of Art.
 In an interview in October 2007, Green mentioned that his next solo novel's working title was Paper Towns.

 Green's next novel was a collaboration with fellow young adult authors Maureen Johnson and Lauren Myracle titled Let It Snow: Three Holiday Romances, released in September 2008.
 The book consists of three interconnected short stories, including Green's "A Cheertastic Christmas Miracle", with each set in the same small town on Christmas Eve during a massive snowstorm.
 In November 2009, the book reached number ten on The New York Times Best Seller list for paperback children's books.

 Green's third solo novel, Paper Towns, was released in October 2008.
-Set in the suburbs of Orlando, Florida, the book is about the coming-of-age of the protagonist, Quentin "Q" Jacobsen and his search for Margo Roth Spiegelman, his neighbor and childhood sweetheart.
+Set in the suburbs of Orlando, Florida, the book is about the coming-of-age of the protagonist, Quentin "Q" Jacobsen, and his search for Margo Roth Spiegelman, his neighbor and childhood sweetheart.
 The story has often been described as a deconstruction of the "Manic Pixie Dream Girl" trope, including by Green himself.
 It debuted at number five on The New York Times Best Seller list for children's books.
 Paper Towns was awarded the 2009 Edgar Allan Poe Award for Best Young Adult Novel and the 2010 Corine Literature Prize.

-After this, Green and fellow young-adult writer David Levithan collaborated on the novel Will Grayson, Will Grayson, which was published by Dutton in April 2010.
+After this, Green and fellow young-adult writer David Levithan collaborated on the novel Will Grayson, Will Grayson, which Dutton published in April 2010.
 Set in the suburbs of Chicago, the book's narrative is divided evenly between two boys named Will Grayson; Green wrote the odd chapters on the Will Grayson who is straight, and Levithan wrote the even chapters on the Will Grayson who is gay.
 The novel debuted on The New York Times children's best-seller list after its release and remained there for three weeks.
 It was the first LGBT-themed young adult novel to make it to the list.
 It was a runner-up for two of the annual ALA awards: the Stonewall Book Award for excellence in LGBT children's and young adult literature, and the Odyssey Award for Excellence in Audiobook Production.